CARLOSGINER/rent_a_bike/README.md

 The goal was to make the structure as modularized as possible, to let the project scale, in an efficient way.
 Thats why I rely on util classes, customHooks, etc. All to achive a separation of concerns, and trying to follow SOLID principles.

+> **INSTALLATION IN LOCAL**

+Simply clone the repo.
+Then to install al the modules and dependencies, in the project directory do a :

+      npm install

+and them start the server with :

+      npm run start

+to access from youur browser in (https://localhost:3000)
 __________________________________________________________________________________________________________________________________________________________________________________
 Carlos Giner © copyright 2022